xjxu21/xjxu21.github.io/_pages/about.md

   - /about.html
 ---

 Hi, this is Xiaojie Xu(徐啸捷).
+I am a Ph.D. student at [The University of Tokyo](https://www.i.u-tokyo.ac.jp/index_e.shtml).
+Prior, I received my M.Phil. and B.Eng degree from [The Hong Kong University of Science and Technology](https://hkust.edu.hk/) and [University of Science and Technology](https://www.ustc.edu.cn/), respectively.

 Recently, my research focuses on:

 - Interactive World Models
 - Multimodal Understanding and Generation